**Now Accepting Applications**

-Deadlines for the academic year 2024-2025:
+Application deadlines for beginning studies during the academic year 2024-2025:

 December 1, 2023, 10 p.m.
-MST (international)
+MST (international applicants)

 December 15, 2023, 10 p.m.
-MST (U.S.)
+MST (U.S. citizens)

 Please see the list of our current doctoral students for examples of the types of work that students are pursuing in our program.

-- Hold a baccalaureate degree or its equivalent from an accredited college or university and a master's degree in ethnic studies or an affiliate field from an accredited college or university, as above.
+- Hold a baccalaureate degree or its equivalent from an accredited college or university.

 - Complete the University of Colorado Graduate School Online Application.